Math Fun

 But it is not ...

 In ancient Egypt and other civilized countries, each new hour was dedicated to a God.
-So, 24 times each day, until midnight, in rotation, at the turn of the hour, the new hour was devoted to another God, in strict order of the orbital lineup.
+So, 24 times each day, until midnight, in rotation, at the turn of the hour, the hour was devoted to another God, in strict order of the orbital lineup.
 The hour after midnight was paramount.
 The God of the first hour after midnight owned the whole new day, and the day was named after that hour's deity.

 There were only 7 God Stars, so every seven hours, the cycle repeats itself.
 But there are 24 hours in a day.
 The number 7 does not neatly divide into 24; there is a remainder of 3.
 Thus, every midnight, every 24 hours, the pick from the fixed list of Gods shifts forward by an extra 3.
 The animated GIF below explains it better.
 Watch it, and be patient; it runs for a minute.
 It is amazing!
 The seven-day, 24-hour run-through creates the exact day order we know today: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, and Sunday.
-It's a coincidence, you say, pure chance.
-The odds of a correct random pick are almost 'one in a million.'

 Week Days